weixr18/Virus-Spread/README.md

 ## Dependencies

-Our visualization script requires pyQt5 and other third-party libraries:
+Our visualization script requires Python package pyQt5 and other third-party libraries:

 + numpy\=\=1.20.3
 + pandas\=\=1.2.4